This is a follow up scenario to my previous blog post :

 - You will also receive a separate payment confirmation from your payment wallet straight away to cross check if you desire to.

-The dedicated staff members for carpark orders fulfill my order and deliver to my car.
+The dedicated staff members for car park orders fulfil my order and deliver to my car.

 While my coffee was being made, I click on a homewares store and browse through their virtual but real store and look at their displays.